w/ Electric Pop Duo 'Featurette'

 ''Having a voice is the first step in the healing process.
 It is so important to love yourself and know that it wasn't or isn't your fault.
 The healing is a journey of self-love and giving your story life on your own terms.
 It is empowering.''

-''It is time for people to come together for a call-to-action to end the SILENCE and the dark shameful narrative that comes from sexual abuse,'' says Cyr. ''Young children and youths have suffered enough from a legacy of silence with no narrative because of the shame they feel.
+''It is time for people to come together for a call-to-action to end the SILENCE and the dark shameful narrative that comes from sexual abuse,'' says Cyr. ''Young children and youths and adults have suffered enough from a legacy of silence with no narrative because of the shame that they feel.
 It's time to give yourself a voice.
 A voice without shame.
 Let's start a new page, a new legacy.
 A legacy that is full of hope, dreams, self-love, and understanding.
 Let's help aid in the healing process as a community that cares.''

 To hear my full interview with Lexie Jay, click HERE.
 Share this new narrative and give yourself a voice.